eidolon-ai/eidolon/examples/eidolon_examples/azure_auth_rbac/README.md

   tenant_id: your_azure_tenant_id  # Use your Azure tenant ID here
 ```

-## Azure RBAC Configuration
+# Azure RBAC Configuration

 Azure RBAC allows you to manage fine-grained permissions for different entities in your application.
 Follow these steps if you need to implement RBAC.

-### Step 3: Creating Application Roles in Azure (Optional)
+## Step 3: Creating Application Roles in Azure

-Create roles for various permissions by defining them as follows:
+Create `appRoles` for your `app registration` for various permissions by defining them as follows:
 - `agents/*/processes/{PERM}`
 - Substitute `{PERM}` with specific permissions: `create`, `read`, `update`, `delete`, or `*` to encompass all permissions.